50t0r25/achievement-watchdog/README.md

 2. **Achievements Viewer Requires At Least One Achievement Unlocked:** The Achievement Viewer might or might not display achievements for a game until you have unlocked at least one achievement.

-3. **Notifications Work Independently:** Achievement Watchdog does **not** need to be running to unlock achievements.
+3. **Notifications Work Independently:** Achievement Watchdog does **NOT** need to be running to unlock achievements.
 It only serves to send notifications when you unlock achievements during gameplay.

 ---